Scapulars

 life in charity.

-in the Confraternity of our Lady of Mount Carmel by any priest.
-Just obtain
+enrolled in the Confraternity of our Lady of Mount Carmel by any

-some sort of guarantee of salvation because of the legendary words attributed
+offers some sort of guarantee of salvation because of the words said by

 |